daavoo/pyntcloud/docs/structures.rst

 .. currentmodule:: pyntcloud

-Structures are used for adding superpowers to PyntCloud intances.
+Structures are used for adding superpowers to PyntCloud instances.

 For example, a `VoxelGrid` can be used for: